moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_dp_spec/index.md

     ref: dataset:icebase:sales360mockdb:f_sales
 ```

-## Step 5: Configure Ports for Integration
+## Step 5: Configure ports for integration
 Set up ports for services like Lens, Talos, REST APIs, and databases:

 The **Ports** section lets you set up links to various services and tools tied to your Data Product, such as **Lens**, **Talos**, **REST APIs**, and **Postgres** databases.
 While it's optional for creating a Data Product, adding ports significantly enhances functionality.